-UPP Group Holdings Limited is a wholly owned subsidiary of UPP REIT Holdings Limited.
+UPP Bond 1 Holdings Limited is a wholly owned subsidiary of UPP Group Holdings Limited, which is also a subsidiary of UPP REIT Holdings Limited.

 The parent undertaking of the largest group of which the Company is a member and of which group accounts are prepared is UPP REIT Holdings Limited.